mcarvin8/apex-code-coverage-transformer/README.md

 A post-run hook has been configured if you elect to use it.

-The post-run hook will automatically transform the code coverage JSON file into a generic test coverage report XML after every Salesforce CLI deployment (`sf project deploy start`, `sf project deploy validate`, `sf project deploy report`, `sf project deploy resume` commands) if the JSON is found.
+The post-run hook will automatically transform the code coverage JSON file into a generic test coverage report XML after every Salesforce CLI deployment (`sf project deploy start`, `sf project deploy validate`, `sf project deploy report`, `sf project deploy resume` commands) and test run (`sf apex run test` command) if the JSON is found.

 The hook requires you to create this file in the root of your repo: `.apexcodecovtransformer.config.json`